Pendrith takes 1-shot lead over Finau at Rocket Mortgage

+DETROIT (AP)Taylor Pendrith grew up getting breaks from golf, putting the clubs away each winter in Canada.

+That may have helped him when he had to miss nearly four months of competition due to a painful injury earlier this year.

-DETROIT (AP) — Taylor Pendrith of Canada shot a 7-under 65 on Friday to take a one-shot lead over Tony Finau into the weekend in the Rocket Mortgage Classic.
+Pendrith shot a 7-under 65 on Friday to take a one-shot lead over Tony Finau into the weekend in the Rocket Mortgage Classic.

 Pendrith and Finau shared the first-round lead at 8 under and will be in the final group Saturday, pairing a 31-year-old PGA Tour rookie with a 32-year-old veteran coming off his third career victory.